 Make sure to promptly (and no later than 24 hours) notify us about the incident and provide the requested information outlined below (to the extent the information is available) by raising an app security incident ticket.

-You may be asked by Atlassian to provide further information and assistance related to the Incident, so make sure you have an updated contact for Security Incidents listed in the Marketplace Vendor Portal.
+You may be asked by Atlassian to provide further information and assistance related to the Incident, so make sure you have an updated contact for Security Incidents listed in the Marketplace Partner Portal.

 Information that Atlassian will need includes answers to the following questions.
 If you don't currently have all the information above, provide what you currently have to Atlassian and provide updates when you have more information available.